 To prevent this, we recommend using a purple shampoo like TRESemmé Pro-Color Series Blonde Brilliance Shampoo and complement it with TRESemmé Pro-Color Series Blonde Brilliance Conditioner.

 This pair has a purple formula to neutralize brassy tones and counter yellow discoloration.
 This way, you get to enjoy blonde and bleached hair colors in for longer.
 This shampoo-and-conditioner duo also has jojoba oil to moisturize your hair.

 Add a moisturizing mask into the mix.

 As coloring is a chemical process, it can leave your hair looking and feeling a little dry.
-This can also affect the overall vibrancy as moisturized hair will reflect light better, giving you a high-shine finish.
+This can also affect the overall vibrancy as moisturized hair will reflect light better, giving your hair a shiny surface.
 Keep your hair in its best condition by using a deep conditioning hair mask at least once a week.

 Look whose color is poppin’!
 With these tips, you’ll be able to rock your beautiful hair color for a long time.